john-odonnell/katacoda-scenarios/new-scenario-template/2_configure_authenticator.md

-# Load Conjur Policy to Prepare the Kubernetes Authenticator
+# Configure the Kubernetes Authenticator

+Next, we will configure the Kubernetes Authenticator, and an identity

 Next, deploy a Conjur CLI pod, and load policy to setup the Conjur Kubernetes Authenticator.